 Likewise, if a driver in front causes a rear-end crash by cutting someone off or stopping short, he can become responsible for the damages that he causes to accident victims.

 Those who are hurt in a rear-end crash can obtain compensation to pay for all of the medical costs associated with their injuries.
-If they need to miss work because of their injuries, then they can obtain compensation for lost wages.
+If they must miss work because of their injuries, they can obtain compensation for lost wages.

 If their earning power is permanently impacted, they can obtain compensation for this reduction in earnings for the rest of their life.